CoughDrop/coughdrop_mobile/README.md

 - `cordova run android` to compile and run on a plugged-in android device
 - `cordova prepare` to prep for loading in XCode
 - `bin/build_android` to create production-ready versions for submission to app stores.
 You'll need a keys.p12 file and put your password in `android-release-keys.properties` first.
+Google and Amazon have different requirements for minimum and target SDK levels, so those will need to updated over time in this file.
-- Managing splash screen images and app icons was a headache, I don't have notes on how to do it because it just works right now and I don't want to touch it.
+- Managing splash screen images and app icons was a
+  headache, I don't have notes on how to do it because it just works right now and I don't want to touch it.
+- After running bin/build_android, you'll need to manually remove and re-add MobileFace.storyboard in the Plugins group, or it will error at build time.
+- Until the cordova libraries are updated, you will need to manually set the Minimu Deployments to
+  11.0 insted of 9.0
 - There are some additional notes in `www/customizations.txt`

 ## License
 MIT